Gemfields monitoring Montepuez as 60,000 fleeing Mozambicans arrive in ruby mine vicinity - Miningmx

 The mine generated total auction sales of $121.5m in 2019 taking total cumulative auction revenue to $584m.

-“It was total chaos,” Lionel Dyck, the founder of the South African private security company Dyck Advisory Group (DAG), told UK publication, The Guardian following the latest attacks.
+Cabo Delgado, the province in Northern Mozambique affected by the insurgency, has been thrown into disarray.
+“It was total chaos,” Lionel Dyck, founder of the South African private security company Dyck Advisory Group (DAG), told UK publication, The Guardian following the latest attacks.
 “They completely wreaked havoc, and there was no evacuation plan.”